 This is a matter of grave concern to liberty-loving Americans, as the Second Amendment, our firearms civil rights, and our ability to defend ourselves against harm and tyranny has cost us much blood and treasure to earn and keep.
 For gun owners nationwide who are not yet worried, they should be.
 This is not the time to let your guard down.
 Now, more than ever, we must keep fighting the good fight.

 Having written previously in Firearms News and in our special editions of Be Ready! magazine, John Peterson is a former U.S. Army Special Forces soldier and professional instructor.
-He was a full-time instructor at the Smith & Wesson Academy and Sig Sauer Academy for three years each, followed by a tour in the war zone as a Special Forces soldier, then at the Department of Homeland Security, before becoming a contractor supporting the war effort, some of that overseas.
+He was a full-time instructor at the Smith & Wesson Academy and Sig Sauer Academy for three years each, followed by a tour in the war zone as a Special Forces soldier, then at the Department of Homeland Security before becoming a contractor supporting the war effort, some of that overseas.
 Before all of this, he was a private investigator and served in the U.S. Army's Infantry under President Reagan.
-He has taught more than 60 types of courses and at 56 conferences to date, mostly in firearms, as well as in tactics, driving, antiterrorism, intelligence, and surveillance.
+He has taught over 60 types of courses and at 56 conferences to date, mostly in firearms, as well as tactics, driving, antiterrorism, intelligence, and surveillance.
 He was heavily involved in the sniper community for over a decade.
-He is now chairman of a developing patriotic organization www.americanpreservationalliance.org.
+He is now Chairman of a developing patriotic organization, www.americanpreservationalliance.org.
 As an ardent defender and absolutist of the Second Amendment and a combat veteran, he is a life member of the NRA, Second Amendment Foundation, GOAL of Massachusetts, Gun Owners of New Hampshire, IACSP, Special Forces Association, Special Operations Association, and the VFW, as well as a member of the American Conservative Union, Heritage Foundation, USCCA, ITOA, NTOA, and several instructor and security associations.
-Find him at @jtfpeterson on Twitter / Instagram / Ricochet / Gab / AR15.com.
+Find him at @jtfpeterson on Twitter / Instagram / Ricochet / Gab / AR15.com